Adamastor Ocean: Etymology

 South African geologist Chris Hartnady named the Precambrian ocean after the mythical giant Adamastor from Luís de Camões's poem Os Lusíadas which celebrates Vasco da Gama's discovery of the sea route to India.
 Hartnady thought it an appropriate name since the demigod was transformed into stone and personified the Cape of Storms and since Atlas and Iapetus are associated with the oceans of the northern Atlantic, the North Atlantic Ocean and the Iapetus Ocean respectively.

 Geological history

 The Adamastor Ocean was narrow in the north, perhaps similar to the Red Sea, but widened southward.
-C isotope analyses indicate that the ocean water was strongly stratified and thus that it must have been a closed ocean, similar to the Mediterranean, but probably covered by ice during the Sturtian and Marinoan glaciations.
+Carbon isotope analyses indicate that the ocean water was strongly stratified and thus that it must have been a closed ocean, similar to the Mediterranean, but probably covered by ice during the Sturtian and Marinoan glaciations.

 Ocean floor adjacent to the Marmora Terrane (near the Orange River in South Africa) formed c.
 740–580 Ma, dates that represent the first rifting and the first accretion respectively.
 The Adamastor Ocean closed in three episodes: the Río de la Plata Craton first collided with the Congo Craton, which then collided with the Kalahari Craton, which finally collided with Río de la Plata.